boylea/monitoring_async_talk/async.rst

 .. note::
     Mostly because Python is my favorite language, but also because pseudocode looks like Python.
 My hope is that even if you don't know python that you'll be able to follow the examples.
 I'll also be using the Tornado web framework because it has an elegant API that allows for concise examples, where we'll be able to stay at a high level.

+    I am taking an example-based approach.

+    If you are familiar with advanced python, you may notice that I have sacrificed best practices/safety for simplicity here.
+Do not copy and use this code as is.

+    There are also some places where I'm going to gloss over the details.
+My goal here is to outline the fundamental concepts, not show python tricks.

 ----------------------------------------------------------------